jonasmcferreira/whiteiron/jhed-wasteland/past.md

 Frustrated by the two missing council members Evs lead the remaining three and within J'hed mastered the Teleportation Circle ability.
 This made the task seem plausable, but still failed in the end.

+Studied the triangle warpgates and crafted a couple teleportation circles

 ### "Kren" Kobold Cultist

 Kren seemed to surpass the age of most Kobolds and had a thirst for knowledge like no other.
 Though constantly reading ancient runes and glyphs trying to map this area, was the most Violent of the Council